About stomach cancer

 The stomach is a J-shaped organ that is part of the digestive system.
 It processes foods that are eaten and helps pass waste material out of the body.

 In the past, stomach cancer was one of the most common cancers among New Yorkers, but this is no longer the case.
 Stomach cancer rates have been declining over the past 40 years.
-Each year in New York State, about 1,200 men and almost 800 women are diagnosed with cancer of the stomach.
+Each year in New York State, about 1,200 men and about 800 women are diagnosed with cancer of the stomach.
 About 500 men and 350 women in New York die of the disease each year.

 Who gets stomach cancer?